 All orders are dealt on a first come first served basis in order to ensure equal treatment.

-Advisory accounts will only be opened if we have received a Know your Client form from you.
+Advisory accounts will only be opened if we have received a Know Your Client form from you.
 The information contained therein must be kept up to date at all times.

 Our Client Registration form has a section called a “Nomination Section” whereby you can nominate who may issue instructions over your account.
-If this section is left blank, we will accept orders from any of those individuals in who's name the stock has been registered.

 Regarding the Types of orders to be given?